Improving your Engineering Projects Using Ground Penetrating Radars (GPR)

-A staple in geophysical equipment is Ground Penetrating Radars (GPR).
+Ground Penetrating Radars (GPR) are a staple in geophysical equipment.
 GPRs are popular in civil engineering projects, environmental remediation tasks, and metal detecting activities for multiple reasons, such as practicality, versatility, and cost-effectiveness!

 Ground-penetrating radar (GPR) is a geophysical method that uses radar pulses to image the subsurface.